 Tickets and Prices

-If you love to attend this beautiful event during your Kandy city tour, then you can book tickets to Kandy Dance Show with Mahaweli Tours and Holidays.
+If you love to attend this beautiful event, then you can book tickets to Kandy Dance Show with Mahaweli Tours and Holidays.
 Simply drop a WhatsApp message to: +94777 111553 or visit our Contact us page, where you can discuss ticket prices and more details with us.
+As well we will cover this event during our Kandy tour package

 .